Y0309/PowerBI-Sales-Analysis/README.md

 ---

 ## Objective
-Build an interactive Power BI dashboard to visualize key performance indicators and discover insights from the Global Superstore dataset.
+The goal of this project was to build an interactive Power BI dashboard to track company performance and find improvement areas.

 ---